Bastion server

 To add a new user to the bastion you need to add its key to a file named <username>.pub in ansible/roles/common/files/ssh-keys, and change the Ansible playbook adding the user to the list of unprivileged users.
 Please leave a comment clarifying which servers the user will have access to.

-Once that’s done apply the playbook and add a new whitelisted IP address.
+Once that’s done apply the playbook.